Quicr/quicr-protocol-spec/moq-arch.md

 [To Do] Need work

-This architetcure is designed for applications such as video communication systems, video streaming systems, games systems, multiuser AR/VR applications, and IoT sensor that produce real time data.
+This architecture is designed for applications such as video communication systems, video streaming systems, games systems, multiuser AR/VR applications, and IoT sensor that produce real time data.
 It is designed for endpoints with between 0.1 and 10 mbps connection to the Internet that have a need for real time data transports.
 The main characteristic of real time data is that it is not useful if it is takes longer than some fixed amount of time to deliver.

 The client can be behind NATs and firewalls and will often be on a WIFI for cellular network.
 The Relays need to have a public IP address, or at least an IP address reachable by all the clients they serve, but can be behind firewalls and load balancers.